noobshow/terms/privacy/global.md

 ### 2. Data We Collect

 **a.
 Personal Data.** We call Data that identifies, or that could reasonably be used to identify, You as an individual **"Personal Data"**.
 We collect Personal Data in different ways.
-For example, we collect Personal Data when a business registers for a Stripe account, a Customer makes payments or conducts transactions through a User’s website or application, a person responds to Stripe emails or surveys, or when a Customer uses the “Remember Me” feature of Stripe Checkout.
+For example, we collect Personal Data when a business registers for a Stripe account, a Customer makes payments or conducts transactions through a User's website or application, a person responds to Stripe emails or surveys, or when a Customer uses the "Remember Me" feature of Stripe Checkout.
 We also receive Personal Data from other sources, such as our partners, financial service providers, identity verification services, and publicly available sources.
 Personal Data does not include Data that has been aggregated or made anonymous such that it can no longer be reasonably associated with a specific person.
 The Personal Data that we may collect includes:

 * **Contact details**, such as name, postal address, telephone number, email address;